 So we’re in for another stretch of being at home.. so maybe it’s time to concentrate on your health and your mood…

 1. B6, B12 and folate are crucial nutrients for a natural daily chemical process called methylation.
 The outcome of this process is the balancing of the neurotransmitters dopamine and adrenalin – which are involved in mood regulation.
 This is why these 3 nutrients are required for normal psychological function.
-They can all be easily found in a B complex or taken separately if higher dosing of each is needed.

 2. If you are feeling tired after the festive period – this can often make us feel more down than usual.
 Magnesium is an excellent mineral to take to increase energy and helps us to feel better about ourselves.

 3. The herb St John’s Wort is a licensed herb to support feelings of mild depression.

 4. Look at your diet: By cutting down on sugar and alcohol we can help to balance out yo-yoing moods.
 Both these substances increase a neurotransmitter called dopamine.
 Dopamine makes us feel rewarded and pleasurable but this doesn’t last forever and once levels fall, we can feel lower than we did before.
 Eat oily fish twice a week or supplement as fatty acids are good brain food and increase your vegetables.
 Also eat more protein.

 Proteins are broken down in the body to make amino acids and these are then used to make neurotransmitters, which are responsible for keeping our mind and mood balanced.
 Protein foods are: nuts, seeds, meat, fish, bean and lentils, whey protein and eggs.

 5. Since we are so sun deprived in winter, consider supplementing with vitamin D!